8ctopus/apix-log/README.md

 ## Installation

       composer require 8ctopus/apix-log

 ## Basic usage

-This simple logger is set to intercept all logs.
+This simple logger is set to intercept all logs and display them in the console.

 ```php
 $console = (new Apix\Log\Logger\Stream('php://stdout'))